-- User Indicates the ACL user (see "Configuring User Privilege Levels" on page 51 for a list of software modules). - ◆ Ingress Port Indicates the ingress port to which the ACE applies.
-Possible values are: - Any: The ACE will match any ingress port. - Policy: The ACE will match ingress ports with a specific policy. - Port: The ACE will match a specific ingress port. - ◆ Frame Type Indicates the frame type to which the ACE applies.
+- User Indicates the ACL user (see "Configuring User Privilege Levels" on page 60 for a list of software modules). - Ingress Port Indicates the ingress port to which the ACE applies.
+Possible values are: - Any: The ACE will match any ingress port. - Policy: The ACE will match ingress ports with a specific policy.

-Possible values are:

-Any: The ACE will match any frame type.

-■ EType: The ACE will match Ethernet Type frames.
-Note that an Ethernet Type based ACE will not get matched by IP and ARP frames.

-- ARP: ACE will match ARP/RARP frames. - IPv4: ACE will match all IPv4 frames. - IPv4/ICMP: ACE will match IPv4 frames with ICMP protocol. - IPv4/UDP: ACE will match IPv4 frames with UDP protocol. - IPv4/TCP: ACE will match IPv4 frames with TCP protocol. - IPv4/Other: ACE will match IPv4 frames, which are not ICMP/UDP or TCP. - Action Indicates the forwarding action of the ACE: - Permit: Frames matching the ACE may be forwarded and learned. - Deny: Frames matching the ACE are dropped. - Rate Limiter Indicates the rate limiter number implemented by the ACE.
-The allowed range is 1 to 15. - Port Copy Indicates the port copy operation implemented by the ACE.
-Frames matching the ACE are re-directed to the listed port. - Mirror Indicates the port mirror operation implemented by the ACL.
+- Port: The ACE will match a specific ingress port. - Frame Type Indicates the frame type to which the ACE applies.
+Possible values are: - Any: The ACE will match any frame type. - EType: The ACE will match Ethernet Type frames.
+Note that an Ethernet Type based ACE will not get matched by IP and ARP frames. - ARP: ACE will match ARP/RARP frames. - IPv4: ACE will match all IPv4 frames. - IPv4/ICMP: ACE will match IPv4 frames with ICMP protocol. - IPv4/UDP: ACE will match IPv4 frames with UDP protocol. - IPv4/TCP: ACE will match IPv4 frames with TCP protocol. - IPv4/Other: ACE will match IPv4 frames, which are not ICMP/UDP or TCP. - Action Indicates the forwarding action of the ACE: - Permit: Frames matching the ACE may be forwarded and learned. - Deny: Frames matching the ACE are dropped. - Rate Limiter Indicates the rate limiter number implemented by the ACE.
+The allowed range is 1 to 15. - Port Redirect Indicates the port redirect operation implemented by the ACE.
+Frames matching the ACE are redirected to the listed port. - CPU Forwards packet that matched the specific ACE to the CPU. - CPU Once Forwards first packet that matched the specific ACE to the CPU. - Counter The number of times the ACE was matched by a frame. - Conflict This field shows "Yes" if a specific ACE is not applied due to hardware limitations.